percona/pxc-docs/docs/install/tarball.md

-# Installing Percona XtraDB Cluster from Binary Tarball
+# Install Percona XtraDB Cluster from Binary Tarball

 Percona provides generic tarballs with all required files and binaries for manual installation.